VaishnaviMoutam/TASKS/README.md

          cropped_images.append(cropped_img)
       return cropped_images

-4.Main Processing:
+## Main Processing:

-The script opens the CSV file and iterates over each row using csv.DictReader.
+1.The script opens the CSV file and iterates over each row using csv.DictReader.
 Each row represents bounding box information for an image.

-For each row, it retrieves the image file name, constructs the full path to the image, and loads the image using PIL's Image.open.
+2.For each row, it retrieves the image file name, constructs the full path to the image, and loads the image using PIL's Image.open.

-It extracts the bounding box coordinates from the CSV row and creates a list of dictionaries containing box coordinates.
+3.It extracts the bounding box coordinates from the CSV row and creates a list of dictionaries containing box coordinates.

-It then calls crop_image to crop the image based on the bounding box coordinates.
+4.It then calls crop_image to crop the image based on the bounding box coordinates.
 Each cropped image is saved with a filename prefixed by an index.

-It calls draw_boxes to draw bounding boxes on the full image and saves the result.
+5.It calls draw_boxes to draw bounding boxes on the full image and saves the result.

      with open(csv_file, 'r') as file: